 Forest Management Planning

-A link to the 2009 version of the Forest Management Planning Manual along with a good description about forest management plans is found at the following link to the Ontario Ministry of Natural Resource’s website:
+A link to the 2009 version of the Forest Management Planning Manual along with a good description about forest management plans is found at the following link to the Ontario Ministry of Natural Resources and Forestry’s website:

 The Planning Process and Consultation

-The 2011-2021 Forest Management Plan for the Mazinaw-Lanark Forest was prepared by Mazinaw-Lanark Forest Inc. by following the 2009 Forest Management Planning Manual.
-A copy of this plan can be accessed through the Ontario Ministry of Natural Resources website at:
+The 2021-2031 Forest Management Plan for the Mazinaw-Lanark Forest was prepared by Mazinaw-Lanark Forest Inc. by following the 2009 Forest Management Planning Manual.
+A copy of this plan can be accessed through the Ontario Ministry of Natural Resources and Forestry website at: